-But we know that many RVers have reason to replace their RV toilets for one reason or another.
-There are also travelers who build their own van campers and RVs who need to select a toilet solution that works with a less complex water system… or none at all.
+We had a Thetford RV toilet (the Aria II electrically-activated gravity flush toilet) in our Newmar motorhome for over 18 years.
+Not only did it work perfectly for all that time, but it even had the original seal on the blade valve when we sold it!
+But we know that many RVers replace their RV toilets for one reason or another.
+And, many people who build their own van campers/RVs need to select a toilet solution that works with a less complex water system… or none at all.
 (See our post How Does a Composting RV Toilet Work for ideas on that topic).

 - 1) Who is Thetford?